wtomin/inflatable-unicorns/readme.md

 Simply run `nvm install 14.4.0`.
 Check its installation with `node --version`.
 If successful, you will see `v14.4.0`.

 Run the command below to tell Ubuntu that we want to install the Nodejs package from nodesource.
 ```
 curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -
 ```

-Once we're done setting up Nodesource, we can now install Nodejs v14.4.
+Once we're done setting up Nodesource, we can now install Nodejs.
 Run `sudo apt-get install -y nodejs`.

-Simply type `nodejs -v` into your terminal and it should return v14.4.0.
+Simply type `nodejs -v` into your terminal and it should return v14.x version.

 You should have npm automatically installed at this point.
 To check what npm version you have, run `npm version`.